Danse macabre, Troyes, ca. 1700

 1729

-The book to the left was printed in 1729 by the next generation, viz.
+This book was printed in 1729 by the next generation, viz.
 Jacques Oudot's widow and son.
 Unfortunately the books in the so-called "bibliothèque bleue" were printed on cheap paper where the ink bleeds through.

 Here are the first two verses as an example (the text is from this image):